-Injuries sustained by inmates during the course of their booking or their subsequent facility confinement shall be handled according to emergency medical procedures described below.
+Injuries sustained by inmates during their booking, or their subsequent facility confinement shall be handled according to emergency medical procedures described below.

 708 - SOBERING PROCEDURES

 Persons arrested for being under the influence of alcohol shall be held a minimum of five hours from the time of arrest.
 The Watch Commander may authorize an earlier release based on unique circumstances.